Gum Mastic resin - Pistacia lentiscus var. Chia - imported directly from Chios, Greece - No. 1 grade small tears.

-Gum Mastic is a transparent, lemon-white coloured, tear-shaped natural resin from the mastic tree, which grows on the southern part of the island of Chios, Greece and nowhere else in the world.
+Gum Mastic is a transparent, lemon-white colored, tear-shaped natural resin from the mastic tree, which grows only on the southern part of the island of Chios, Greece.

 The mastic tree is an evergreen bush that grows up to 20 ft (6m) high.
 The tree lives about a hundred years and is fully grown after about 40-50 years.
 It starts giving its resin (mastic) when it is 5-6 years old.
 After about 15 years, it produces from 60 to 400 grams of mastic per year.